Antibody Drug Conjugates Q&A: A Novel Approach to Drug Delivery in Oncology

 What are the current strategies for analyzing ADCs in biological matrices for pharmacokinetics (PK) and toxicokinetics (TK)?

-Analyzing ADCs in biomatrices for pharmacokinetics (PK) and toxicokinetics (TK) involves a multifaceted approach due to the complex nature of ADCs, which consist of an antibody linked to a cytotoxic drug.
-Current strategies typically employed include various separation and detection techniques, such as Liquid Chromatography Tandem Mass Spectrometry (LC-MS/MS) and immunoassays.
-LC-MS/MS is widely used for quantifying small molecules and the drug conjugated to the antibody, offering high sensitivity and specificity for detecting both free and conjugated forms in biological matrices.
-Immunoassays, including enzyme-linked immunosorbent assays (ELISA) and electrochemiluminescence assays, are commonly used for detecting and quantifying the antibody component of ADCs.
-Additionally, hybrid LC-MS/MS/Immunoassay methods combine the strengths of both techniques to enhance sensitivity and specificity, with immunoassays capturing an ADC or its components for subsequent LC-MS/MS analysis.
+Analyzing ADCs in biological matrices for pharmacokinetics (PK) and toxicokinetics (TK) requires a multifaceted approach due to the hybrid nature of ADCs, which combine an antibody with a cytotoxic small molecule.
+Current strategies include advanced separation and detection techniques such as Liquid Chromatography Tandem Mass Spectrometry (LC-MS/MS), which is widely used for quantifying small-molecule payloads conjugated to antibodies with high sensitivity and specificity for both free and conjugated forms in biomatrices.
+Immunoassays, including enzyme-linked immunosorbent assays (ELISA) and electrochemiluminescence assays, are also commonly employed for detecting and quantifying the antibody component of ADCs.
+In addition, hybrid LC-MS/MS and immunoassay methods combine the strengths of both approaches, capturing an ADC or its components for subsequent LC-MS/MS analysis, thereby enhancing sensitivity and specificity in ADC pharmacokinetics and toxicokinetics studies.